 Jeff is struggling on his skis; his triceps are sore.
 [New York Magazine]

-And though biologists may bristle at bicep and tricep, usage of these words is widespread.
-For example, these writers have no qualms about using the questionable forms:
+And though biologists may bristle at bicep and tricep, use of these words is widespread.
+For example, the forms appear in these edited publications:

 But at least one method, hormone implants, visibly bulge from a man’s bicep.
 [New York Times]